enjaku4/rabarber/README.md

 [![Gem Version](https://badge.fury.io/rb/rabarber.svg)](http://badge.fury.io/rb/rabarber)
 [![Github Actions badge](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml/badge.svg)](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml)

-Rabarber is an authorization library for Ruby on Rails, primarily designed for use in the application layer but not limited to that.
+Rabarber is a role-based authorization library for Ruby on Rails, primarily designed for use in the application layer but not limited to that.
 It offers a set of useful tools for managing user roles and defining authorization rules.

 ---